 – The Capital One Secured MasterCard, for those with bad credit or no credit history, requires you to make a security deposit, and your credit line is, in most cases, the same as the amount you’ve deposited.
 You still pay a bill every month like any other credit card.
 The only difference is you have to put a deposit down — if you stop paying your bills, Capital One then has the deposit to get paid from.
 No annual fees but a high 24.99% interest rate on unpaid balances, so be sure to pay your bill in full each month.
 (For more on what a secured card is, see our Secured Credit Cards page.)

 – Student credit card offers 1% cash back on all purchases, plus a 25% bonus when you pay your bill on time — in other words, if you always pay your bill on time, you’ll get 1.25% cash back.
-The 20.49% interest rate is high but in line with the rates of other student credit cards.
+The 24.99% interest rate is high, even for a student credit card.
+(Student credit cards usually have higher interest rates than standard credit cards.)

 – Good small business credit card offers a 1.5% cash back rebate on all purchases and there is no annual fee.
 You can earn a one-time $200 bonus if you spend at least $3000 with the card in the first 3 months of having it.